Ativan vs Klonopin

 - Both carry two FDA boxed warnings, the agency's most serious warning.
 One is about abuse, dependence, and withdrawal.
 The other is about the danger of combining them with opioids.

-- Both can cause physical dependence and tolerance.
+- Both can cause physical dependence and tolerance with regular use, even when taken exactly as prescribed.

 - Both can cause dangerous withdrawal, including seizures, if stopped abruptly, so both must be tapered slowly with a prescriber.

-- Both are Schedule II controlled substances, a category for medications with accepted medical use and a recognized potential for misuse and dependence.
+- Both are Schedule IV controlled substances, a federal category for medications with accepted medical use and a recognized potential for misuse and dependence.

 - Both are generally used short-term, with SSRIs or SNRIs first-line for ongoing anxiety.